OpenTranslationBible/open-bible/en-GB/28.Hosea/md/hosea-13.md

 ## Hosea 13:15

-> Though he flourishes among the reeds,
+> Though he thrives among the reeds,
 > An east wind will come,
 > The wind of the Lord coming up from the wilderness;
 > And his fountain will become dry,